ChrisAU/FRPBenchmark/README.md

 As you can see ReactiveKit performs the best overall (if we ignore the caveat for ReactiveSwift above).

-However, ReactiveSwift comes with a lot of interesting operators that are missing from the other libraries which make it a more desirable option.
+ReactiveSwift comes with a lot of interesting operators that are missing from the other libraries which make it a more desirable option with only a small impact on performance (over ReactiveKit).

 RxSwift is clearly the slowest of the bunch.